 What are Schellman's FedRAMP Capabilities?

-That’s what we’re going to address in this article—what sets Schellman apart from your other Third Party Assessment Organization (3PAO) options?
-What can we offer you within the FedRAMP Program?
-After reading this, you’ll know 3 things you can expect of Schellman on your road to ATO.
+In this article, we'll cover what sets Schellman apart from your other Third Party Assessment Organization (3PAO) options and what we can offer you within the FedRAMP Program.
+After reading this, you’ll know three key things you can expect of Schellman on your road to ATO.

 What is FedRAMP?